Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best sandy beaches in Greece.

 Another top beach in Greece, again in Skiathos, is Lalaria.
 This paradisiac spot can only be reached with a boat, which adds a touch of wildness to the whole experience of spending a day on this shore.

-The beach can be found northern part of Skiathos and features impressively crystal clear waters surrounded by immense whitish cliffs.
+The beach is found in the northern part of Skiathos and features crystal clear waters surrounded by immense whitish cliffs.
 There’s minimal organization, so remember to pack all your beach essentials for a visit.

 Super Paradise, Mykonos